+- boot\

+- firmware\

+- 1x\

-- boot\ - firmware\ - lx\ - 3.
-For Elxflash, copy the firmware images to the firmware directory.
-Copy the boot images to the boot directory. - NOTE: For Elxflash, each operating system architecture directory includes an fwmatrix.txt file.
-You must use the fwmatrix.txt directory that matches the current operating system architecture. - 4.
+- 3. For Elxflash, copy the firmware images to the firmware directory.
+Copy the boot images to the boot directory.

+NOTE: For Elxflash, each operating system architecture directory includes an fwmatrix.txt file.
+You must use the fwmatrix.txt file in the directory that matches the current operating system architecture.

 Change directory (cd) to the lx directory.

-The following files and directories must be present:
+The following directories and files must be present:

 - i386\

-- x86_64\

 - ppc64\

+- x86 64\

 - elxflash.sh

 - linlpcfg.sh

-The elxflash.sh script stops the OneCommand[®] Manager services, runs the Elxflash utility, and restarts the OneCommand Manager services.
+The elxflash.sh script stops the Emulex HBA Manager services, runs the Elxflash utility, and restarts the Emulex HBA Manager services.

-The linlpcfg.sh script stops the OneCommand Manager services, runs the linlpcfg utility, and restarts the OneCommand Manager services before exiting.
+The linlpcfg.sh script stops the Emulex HBA Manager services, runs the linlpcfg utility, and restarts the Emulex HBA Manager services before exiting.

-NOTE: If the OneCommand Manager application is installed, the OneCommand Manager libraries are used by the Elxflash and linlpcfg utilities.
+NOTE: The Emulex OneCommand® Manager application has been renamed as the Emulex HBA Manager application.
+If the Emulex HBA Manager application is installed, the Emulex HBA Manager libraries are used by the Elxflash and linlpcfg utilities.

 The linlpcfg.sh and elxflash.sh scripts call the native versions of Elxflash and linlpcfg.
-For example, on Linux x86_64, the 64-bit utilities are called.
+For example, on Linux x86 64, the 64-bit utilities are called.

-The adapter being managed by the utilities included in the Elxflash Stand-alone kit must not be managed simultaneously by other Emulex utilities, including OneCommand Manager.
+The adapter being managed by the utilities included in the Elxflash Stand-alone kit must not be managed simultaneously by other Emulex utilities, including the Emulex HBA Manager application.

-5. To update firmware and boot code on an adapter, type the following command:

-./elxflash.sh /auto up
+- 5. To update firmware and boot code on an adapter, type the following command: - # ./elxflash.sh /auto up